 frazione San Germano

-In 2017, I spent several months in the village where my wife grew up, located in Piedmont, northern Italy.
-The village, San Germano, sits in a glacial valley at the foot of the Alps and it’s what´s called a frazione, a small community that belongs to the larger municipality of Borgofranco d'Ivrea.
+In 2017, I spent several months in San Germano, the village in Piedmont (northern Italy) where my wife grew up.
+Nestled in a glacial valley at the foot of the Alps, San Germano is a frazione, a small community within the larger municipality of Borgofranco d'Ivrea.
+Although I had visited the area many times before, I had never considered it particularly compelling for photography.

 Previous